icranox/LeapMotion_SurgeonSimulator_Controller/Readme.txt

 Also a little side note here:
 I removed everything that was contained in the Leap SDK because I am not sure if I am allowed to share it.
 Just throw in the stuff from your SDK copy and it is ready to go^^

+Oh yes, and if you have constructive criticism do not hesitate to tell me.
+I am not a professional programmer but I am always open for anything that makes me a better one :3